Principles and Practices of Relational Psychotherapy

 Table of Contents

 Rolf Holmqvist is a Professor of Clinical Psychology at Linköping University, Sweden, where he researches and teaches in psychotherapy.
-He has worked as psychotherapist and clinical supervisor for 50 years.
+He has worked as a psychotherapist and clinical supervisor for 50 years.

 Holmqvist achieves the dual feat of capturing the complexity of an influential tradition in contemporary psychotherapy and opening new pathways to expand and improve its clinical impact.
 As an integration of rich theoretical constructs, illustrative cases, practical guidelines, and up-to-date empirical findings, this is a fascinating book!